-The Red Sea's most popular and best-known shipwreck of all of time
+The Red Sea's most popular and best-known wreck of all of time

 Max Depth (meters)

 A Brief History

 The SS Thistlegorm was a British freigher belonging to the shipping company Albyn Lyne Ltd. It was one of a group of vessels whose names began with the prefix “thistle” the national flower of Scotland.
 Launched on 9 April 1940 at the shipyard of Thompson & Sons Ltd in Sunderland, the Thistlegorm was a freighter assigned to transport supplies and war material to the British armed forces at the beginning of World War II.